Financial Toolset

 Browser text-to-speech

 When managing loans, many borrowers focus on making their payments by the due date.
-However, there's a lesser-known strategy that can help you save money: mid-cycle payments.
+However, there's a lesser-known strategy that can help you save money and accelerate your debt payoff: mid-cycle payments.
 This approach involves making payments before the end of the billing cycle, which can reduce interest costs and shorten the repayment period.
 But how effective are mid-cycle payments really, and what should you consider before implementing this strategy?
+Let's dive into the details and explore how you can leverage this technique to your advantage.

 **Interest Calculation and Compounding**

 The concept behind mid-cycle payments is straightforward: interest accrues on the outstanding loan balance.
-For loans with daily compounding interest, such as many credit cards and payday loans, the interest is calculated each day based on the principal amount.
+The faster you reduce that balance, the less interest you'll pay overall.
+For loans with daily compounding interest, such as many credit cards and some personal loans, the interest is calculated each day based on the principal amount.
 By making payments mid-cycle, you reduce the principal earlier, which means less interest accrues over time.
+This effect is more pronounced with higher interest rates.

 Let’s look at some real-world scenarios to illustrate how mid-cycle payments can make a difference: